asynckivy

 The same is true of asyncio.

-You can confirm it by running `investigation/why_xxx_is_not_suitable_for_handling_touch_events.py`, and mashing a mouse button.
+You can confirm that by running `investigation/why_xxx_is_not_suitable_for_handling_touch_events.py`, and mashing a mouse button as quickly as possible.

 You'll see sometimes `up` is not paired with `down`.